inkeep/starter-template-inkeep-widgets-react/README.md

 # Configure the widget

 See the `sharedSettings` example files to see the available configuration properties.
-These include text, themeing, and other functionality settings.
+These include text, theming, and other functionality settings.

 ## Next.js and server-side apps